jjwithanr/obsidian_bible_study/docs/New Testament/Luke/Luke14.md

 #### v.26
 >"If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple."

+"Hate" (v.26; GK 3631) is not an absolute but a relative term.
+To neglect social customs pertaining to family loyalties would probably have been interpreted as hate.
+Jesus is not contravening the commandment to honor one's father and mother.
+It is important to understand the ancient Near Eastern expression without blunting its force.
+#merrillctenney

 #### v.29-30
 >For if he lays the foundation and is not able to finish it, everyone who sees it will ridicule him, <sup>30</sup>saying, 'This fellow began to build and was not able to finish.'

 #### v.33
 >In the same way, any of you who does not give up everything he has cannot be my disciple.